annasudol/fair-trade-coffe-dapp/README.md

 # Solana Fair Trade Coffee dApp
-Dapp for Tracking coffee items through the Supply Chain and improving traceability of a coffee bean, from farm to consumer Coffee items are monitored by their status (harvested, processed, for sale, sold, packed, shipped).
+Dapp for Tracking coffee items through the Supply Chain and improving traceability of a coffee bean, from farm to consumer.
+Coffee items are monitored by their status (harvested, processed, for sale, sold, packed, shipped).
 User's rights depend on their role (Farmer, Retailer and Consumer).

 Coffee trades status thought supply chain